Employer payment summary (EPS) and P32 payments

-Your regular FPS submissions generally provide HMRC with the information it needs to confirm throughout the year that each employee’s PAYE and NIC liabilities are being deducted correctly.
+Your regular FPS submissions generally provide HMRC with the information they need to confirm throughout the year that each employee’s tax and NI liabilities are being deducted correctly.

-The EPS includes supplementary information about the employer’s tax and NI liability at the end of a pay run, including any statutory payment recovery and compensation values, and any values external to the payroll system that will reduce your liability to HMRC.
+The EPS includes supplementary information about the your company tax and NI liability at the end of a pay run, including any statutory payment recovery and compensation values, and any values external to the payroll system that reduce your liability to HMRC.

-To make a EPS submission to HMRC during the normal course of the tax year (not at Payroll Year End), carry out the steps that follow after you have completed every pay run in the P32 reporting period.
+To make an EPS submission to HMRC during the normal course of the tax year, once you’ve completed every pay run in the P32 reporting period, follow the steps below.

-- 1. Summary window > check the current P32/EPS status.
+- 1. Summary window > HMRC Real Time Information (RTI) Scheme panel > check the current EPS status.

-If you qualify for the relief, you are allowed to recover:
+If you qualify for the relief, you can recover:

 Most employers are entitled to a £2,000 NI employment allowance.
-This offsets your employer NI contributions.
+This is offset against your employer NI contributions.

-If you qualify for the allowance, you must specify this when you are preparing each P32/EPS.
+If you qualify for the allowance, you must specify this when you’re preparing each P32/EPS.

 |Tax and NI due to HMRC||The total amount of tax and NI currently owed to HMRC.|

-Make sure not to include any SMP advanced to you.
+Make sure not to include any statutory payment funding advanced to you.

 |Ref/Cheque number||The reference number or cheque number associated with the payment, if applicable.|

-- 5. Confirm that the balances specified on this window are correct.
+- 3. Next > confirm that the balances specified on this window are correct.

-The year-to-date amount up to the previous pay run is also displayed.
+The year to date amount up to the previous pay run also appears.

 You can get this value from column E of Form CIS132.

-The value will reduce your overall tax liability.
-However, the system does not do this automatically.
+The value reduces your overall tax liability.
+However, the Sage One Payroll does not do this automatically.
 You need to manually deduct the amount from your liability.

-The balance up to the previous pay run is also shown.
+The balance up to the previous pay run also appears.

 Further information about statutory payments

-- 7. Confirm company details and your Government Gateway login credentials
+- 4. Next > confirm company details and your Government Gateway login credentials > Submit.

-Now that the EPS submission is complete, check the current status of the submission in the RTI panel on the ‘Summary’ window.
+Now that the EPS submission is complete, check the current status of the submission in the Summary window > HMRC Real Time Information (RTI) Scheme panel.

 If you use Sage One Accounts as well as Sage One Payroll, totals are posted to Accounts at the end of a P32 reporting period.